nowakelabs/aparavi-duplicate-tool/README.md

 - **Duplicate Count**: Number of duplicates for this file
 - **Parent Path**: Directory path where the file is located
 - **Duplicate Key**: Aparavi's internal duplicate key that identifies identical content

+When duplicate files are removed, a breadcrumb text file is created in their place with:
+- Path to the original file
+- Name and path of the removed duplicate
+- The duplicate key (hash) that identified them as duplicates
+- Timestamp of when the file was removed

+Additionally, all deletions are logged to a timestamped log file (`DuplicateFiles_Deletions_[timestamp].log`) with detailed information about:
+- When the deletion occurred
+- Which file was deleted
+- Path to the original file that was kept
+- Where the breadcrumb file was created

 ### Example Output